CKs-Technology-News/PrivacyTools/NOPE.md

 - [Haven](https://guardianproject.github.io/haven/) – For people who need a way to protect their personal spaces and possessions without compromising their own privacy, through an Android app and on-device sensors.
 No benefit, less to no updates and ther eis no guidance for how the user should handle compromised devices.
 It also has no blocking abilities.
 - [HiddenLake](https://github.com/Number571/HiddenLake) – Outdated social media source code.
 - [Igloo](https://twitter.com/CKsTechNews/status/1464959988586229762)
 - [iodéOS](https://blog.jolla.com/suomenlinna/) – Based on [LineageOS](https://github.com/iodeOS/ota).
-The OS and their ad-blocker itself is [not FOSS](https://github.com/iodeOS), they only release why this is listed is beause some of their apps as [FOSS](https://forum.xda-developers.com/t/rom-fp4-11-0-iodeos-lineageos-18-1-microg-adblocker-02-02-2022.4397481/).
+The OS and their ad-blocker itself is [not FOSS](https://github.com/iodeOS), they only release why this is listed is because some of their apps as [FOSS](https://forum.xda-developers.com/t/rom-fp4-11-0-iodeos-lineageos-18-1-microg-adblocker-02-02-2022.4397481/).
+- [Imgin](https://imgin.voidnet.tech/) – A minimalist read-only Imgur proxy. - **down**
 - [ImageGlass](https://github.com/d2phap/ImageGlass/commit/97c716cf1ad23535b7b6840ba189270e440e742e) – Malware added.
 The malware makes the user's machine the exit node of a commercial proxy service, without users' knowledge or consent.
 They [reverted](https://github.com/d2phap/ImageGlass/issues/1252#issuecomment-1018625643) it but the trust is gone because they deleted and locked the [discussion](https://github.com/d2phap/ImageGlass/issues/1252), which is not how you deal with this.
 - [Intra (DNS)](https://getintra.org) for Android but owned by Google.
 - [JetBrains Fleet IDE](https://www.jetbrains.com/fleet/) is not FOSS.